The most spectacular pork fajitas are made in the oven, honest.

 - Fajitas seasoning – homemade is the best and spices up all of your fajita recipes

 Want to see how you can make the most spectacular pork shoulder fajitas?
-Watch the instruction video below:
+Watch the instruction video with step by step instructions.

 I hope you love this recipe as much as I do.
 Have fun with this pork fajitas recipe!